 REST API Monitor Troubleshooting Guide

-Whether you're adding a new REST API monitor or troubleshooting an existing one, the following steps can help resolve common issues.
+Whether you're adding a new REST API monitor or diagnosing issues in an existing one, the steps below will help resolve the most common problems.

 Troubleshooting 4xx Error Codes (e.g., 401, 403)